What is a hostel?

 What do I need for check-in?

-For general inquiries about Hostelling International, please contact the administrative office of HI-USA Golden Gate Council.
+For general inquiries about Hostelling International, please contact HI-USA’s Northern California administrative office.

 If you have questions about a specific hostel, please contact that hostel directly: